College application season is upon us.

 Get a Fee Waiver Based on Economic Need

-If you need a waiver to submit a college application, you can get one from one of three sources: the National Association for College Admission Counseling (NACAC), the College Board (which administers the SAT), and the college or university where you want to apply.
+Suppose you need a waiver to submit a college application.
+In that case, you can get one from one of three sources: the National Association for College Admission Counseling (NACAC), the College Board (which administers the SAT), and the college or university where you want to apply.

 Get a Fee Waiver for Being a Great Student

 If you’re an academic standout, that status can also offer advantages when it comes to college admissions.